Get

 If you’ve recently seen your cat gagging, you may wonder what causes it and whether you should be concerned.
 Gagging is a confusing term, as it can mean different things to different people.
 Short of boring you with medical definitions, the various things that people might be referring to when talking of gagging can encompass a variety of different diseases, including true gagging (choking), unproductive vomiting, and coughing, to name a few.

-Occasional gagging is potentially nothing serious, but cats that are doing so should still be seen by a veterinarian.
+Occasional gagging is potentially nothing serious, but if your cat is gagging you should still speak with a vet.
 Keep reading to learn more about seven common reasons your cat could be gagging.

 The 7 Reasons Why Your Cat Might be Gagging